bdurand/ultra_settings/README.md

 ### Web UI

-There is a web UI available via a mountable Rack application.
-The UI will only expose the source of where settings are being loaded from.
-For security reasons, it will not show any of the setting values.
-It is still highly advised to put it behind whatever authorization framework you application uses.
+UltraSettings provides a web UI via a mountable Rack application, allowing you to view the settings values and docuentation.
+The UI will not display the value of any setting marked as secret.
+It is strongly recommended to secure the web UI with your application's authorization framework.

 ![Web UI](assets/web_ui.png)

+#### Mounting the Web UI in a Rails Application

-Here is a simple example of how to mount in a Rails application behind HTTP Basic authentication with hard coded credentials.
+Below is an example of mounting the web UI in a Rails application using HTTP Basic authentication.

 ```ruby
 # config/routes.rb